 This lookup shows the route Linux would actually use now.
 After removing a more specific static route, traffic often falls back to the default gateway or another remaining matching route.

-Update the source that created the route, such as a NetworkManager profile, a netplan file, a systemd-networkd unit, or a legacy distro network script, before cycling the connection.
+Update the source that created the route, such as a NetworkManager profile, a netplan file, a systemd-networkd unit, or a distro network script, before cycling the connection.